hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/profile.md

 Load a profile using the [`--profile` CLI option](../../reference/cli/options.md#profile).

 You can optionally use profiles to extend Besu's configuration.
-Combine profiles with the [boilerplate configuration](defaults.md) to apply sensible defaults.
+Combined with the [boilerplate configuration](defaults.md), profiles simplify the process of applying vaiable defaults.
 Besu's pre-configured profiles optimize for the following supported use cases:

 - [Minimalist staker profile](#minimalist-staker-profile)
 - [Staker profile](#staker-profile)